ugbodagadave/mira/memory-bank/progress.md

 # Project Progress: Mira AI Agent

 ## Current Status
-- **Overall Progress**: 20%
+- **Overall Progress**: 25%
-- **Current Phase**: Phase 7: New Feature Implementation (Placeholders)
+- **Current Phase**: Phase 8: Full Feature Implementation
+- **The application is successfully deployed and live on Render's native Python runtime.**
+- Unit tests are in place and passing for all implemented functionality.
+- **Placeholder for "Market Trend Analysis" feature is implemented and tested.**
+- **Placeholder for "Wallet Activity Monitoring" feature is implemented and tested.**
+- **Placeholder for "New Listing Alerts" feature is implemented and tested.**
+- The scheduler for checking price alerts is implemented and tested.
+- The price alert setting feature is implemented and integrated.
+- Database models and manager for users and price alerts are implemented.
+- The project summary generation feature is implemented and integrated.
+- A robust service layer for interacting with the UnleashNFTs API has been implemented.
+- The bot is integrated with the NLU processor to classify user intent.
+- The bot connects to Telegram and responds to a `/start` command.
+- The core Memory Bank documents have been initialized.
+- The initial `README.md` has been created.
+- The project directory structure has been created.

 ## What Works
-- The project directory structure has been created.
-- The initial `README.md` has been created.
-- The core Memory Bank documents have been initialized.
-- The bot connects to Telegram and responds to a `/start` command.
-- The bot is integrated with the NLU processor to classify user intent.
-- A robust service layer for interacting with the UnleashNFTs API has been implemented.
-- The project summary generation feature is implemented and integrated.
-- Database models and manager for users and price alerts are implemented.
-- The price alert setting feature is implemented and integrated.
-- The scheduler for checking price alerts is implemented and tested.
-- **Placeholder for "New Listing Alerts" feature is implemented and tested.**
-- **Placeholder for "Wallet Activity Monitoring" feature is implemented and tested.**
-- Unit tests are in place and passing for all implemented functionality.
-- **The application is successfully deployed and live on Render's native Python runtime.**

 ## What's Left to Build
 - The majority of the core application logic and user-facing features still need to be implemented.